Can you have multiple IRAs?

 The basics of IRAs

 An IRA — short for individual retirement account — is a type of tax-advantaged retirement account.
 It differs from other popular retirement accounts like the 401(k) in that it isn’t generally offered through an employer.
-Instead, it’s a self-directed account that you open directly with a brokerage firm or another provider.
+Instead, it’s a self-directed account that you open directly with an investment firm or another provider.

 There are two primary types of IRAs: traditional IRAs and Roth IRAs.
 The key difference between the two is their tax advantages, though they also differ in their withdrawal rules.